akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 * a set of Terraform variables.

 ## Referencing sub-files from a template
 You can split each template out into a series of smaller template files.
 To add them to this data source, you need to include them in the currently loaded file.
-For example, to include
-`example-file.json` from the `template` directory, use this syntax `"#include:example-file.json"` including the quotes.
+For example, to include `example-file.json` from the `template` directory, use this syntax including the quotes: `"#include:example-file.json"`.
 All files are resolved in relation to the `template` directory.

 <!--What's the currently loaded file?-->

 ## Inserting variables in a template
-You can also add variables to a template by using a string like `“${env.<variableName>}"` including quotes.
+You can also add variables to a template by using a string like `“${env.<variableName>}"`.
+You'll need the quotes here too.
 These are Akamai variables passed into the template call.
 They differ from Terraform variables which should resolve normally.

 ## Example usage: variables